ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 An anonymous pub/sub client MAY read the configuration of a topic by making a CoAP GET request to the topic configuration URI.
 (ToDo: Consider a discovery token to be consumed by the Broker for topic collection, and topic configuration?)

-(ToDo: Instead of defining "core.ps.gm", need to extend Topic Configuration Representation in core-coap-pubsub to include KDC.)
+(ToDo: Instead of defining "core.ps.gm", need to extend Topic Configuration Representation in core-coap-pubsub to include KDC?)
 The Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at Broker, e.g., by using a link-format document {{RFC6690}}.
 Applications can use this common resource type to discover links to group-membership resources for joining pub/sub groups.

 ## Authorisation Request/Response for the KDC and the Broker {#auth-request}

  The Client sends two Authorisation Requests to the AS for two audiences: the Broker and the KDC, respectively.
 AS handles authorisation requests for topics a Client is allowed to Publish or Subscribe to the Broker, corresponding to an application group.
-To protect the message content, the client needs to request to the KDC to join the security group(s) corresponding to those application groups.
+The client sends a request to the KDC to join the security group(s) corresponding to those application groups to be able protect the message content with the group key.

 Communications between the Client and the AS MUST be secured, according to what is defined by the used transport profile of ACE.
 This section builds on Section 3 of {{I-D.ietf-ace-key-groupcomm}} and defined only additions or modifications to that specification.